joshickc/Data-Structures-and-Algorithms-in-Java/README.md

-# Practicing Data Structures and Algorithmin in Java.
+# Practicing Data Structures and Algorithm in Java.

 In this repository you will find codes realted to various data structures starting right from basic pattern printing to advanced ones.